elhammoghaddami/getir-task-manager/README.md

 1. Run `npm install` to install app dependencies

-2. Run `npm start` in a separate terminal window to launch the web and RESTful API server
+2. Run `npm start` to launch the web application

 3. Go to http://localhost:3000 in your browser